 1 – Watering

 Most people assume that when the soil is dry, then the plant needs some water.
-This isn’t wrong, but it isn’t the case with Kalanchoe.
+While this isn’t entirely wrong, it isn’t the case with Kalanchoe.

-Kalanchoes are among succulents.
-Those are a group of plants that can store water inside the leaves.
-In that case, even if the soil is seemingly dry, the plant would still have a fair amount of water stored inside the leaves.
+That’s because Kalanchoes are succulents; a group of plants that can store water inside the leaves.
+With these plants, even if the soil is seemingly dry, the plant would still have a fair amount of water stored inside its leaves.

-Those two inches aren’t exact.
-It’s not rocket science.
-All you have to do is to dip half your finger in the soil and if it’s all dry, then it’s time to add some water.
+Those two inches aren’t exact, though.
+It’s not rocket science, either.
+Just remember to dip half your finger in the soil beforehand, and if it’s completely dry, then it’s time to add some water.

-If you’re growing your Kalanchoe indoors, that’s the equivalent of watering your plant every two or three weeks.
+And if you’re growing your Kalanchoe indoors, then I recommend watering your plant every two or three weeks.

-If you overwater Kalanchoe plants, the water will stagnate and it will lead to fungal overgrowth on the root.
-This eventually leads to root rot.
+Be careful not to overwater it!
+The water will stagnate and it’ll lead to fungal overgrowth on the root—which eventually leads to root rot.

 2 – Feeding

-Almost a month after you’ve planted a Kalanchoe plant, you’ll need to start feeding it.
-Plants often rely on sunlight and soil minerals to perform photosynthesis.
-It’s basically the plant making its own food.
+A month after you’ve planted a Kalanchoe you’ll need to start feeding it.

 3 – Pruning

-Pruning a plant is defined as cutting or removing dead stems, leaves, or flowers.
+Pruning a plant is defined as cutting or removing dead stems, leaves, or flowers – which you probably know already, but are you aware of why it’s important?

 4 – Sun Exposure